 Cathedral of Saint Remi

 The Cathedral of Saint Remi manifested mostly Romanesque style during its consecration back in 1049.
-However, improvements were made in the following centuries, adding more architectural features, mostly in the Gothic style.
+However, improvements were made in the following centuries, adding more architectural features, mainly in the Gothic style.

 What makes a visit to the Cathedral of Saint Remi worth it is the tomb of Saint Remi inside the cathedral.
 Elaborated with sculptures and relief decorations, It’s one of the most beautiful tombs I’ve ever seen.

-If you visit, don’t miss going to Place Lenoncourt to see the south facade of the Cathedral of Saint Remi.
-There you’ll see an ornate portal with a tympanum heavily adorned by gothic elements.
+When you visit, don’t miss going to Place Lenoncourt to see the south facade of the Cathedral of Saint Remi.

 There is no admission fee to enter the Cathedral of Saint Remi, but if you want to see the museum, it’s 5 EUR/Adult.
 You can check the official website of the Museums in Reims for more information.